-- The Government has recently published two documents for consultation, namely Changes to the Current Planning System (Core Document CDD.3) and Planning for the Future (the White Paper) (Core Document CDD.2), which are described in greater detail in the proof of Mr Tiley. - 11.7 The consultation on Changes to the Current Planning System proposes a number of changes to national policy and guidance which can be brought in through changes to the PPG or Written Ministerial Statements in the relatively short-term.
-Of relevance to establishing the housing need, these include the proposal to revise the standard method for calculating the local housing need2. - 11.8 The appellant considers that the proposed revised method should be afforded only very limited weight at present.
-Until such time as the PPG is revised to reflect a new method, the five-year land supply should continue to be assessed using the current method.
-However, it is possible that a revised standard method (taking account of the consultation responses) could be in place by the time that the appeals are determined and it will then be necessary to assess the five-year land supply against the resultant figure.
+- The Government has recently published two documents for consultation, namely Changes to the Current Planning System (Core Document CDD.3) and Planning for the Future (the White Paper) (Core Document CDD.2), which are described in greater detail in the proof of Mr Tiley. - 11.7 The consultation on Changes to the Current Planning System proposed a number of changes to national policy and guidance which can be brought in through changes to the PPG or Written Ministerial Statements in the relatively short-term.
+Of relevance to establishing the housing need, these included the proposal to revise the standard method for calculating the local housing need although this was ultimately not carried forward. - 11.8 The new standard method as announced on 16 December should be given full weight as it is now the definitive means of generating the resultant figure against which the five-year land supply position should be assessed.

-$^{^{2}}$ As distinct from the standard method for calculating the housing requirement proposed in the White Paper.
+&lt;sup>2 As distinct from the standard method for calculating the housing requirement proposed in the White Paper.